Making a good First Impression

 way you act and present yourself is revealing your innermost feelings

-and there may be factors you don't want to be giving away to others.
+and there may be factors you don't want to give away to others.
 When you understand the messages you own non-verbal communication is sending out you can choose to put yourself in control and send out only positive Body Language.

 If so much attention is focused on the way you look, it's eminently sensible to make sure that your appearance is saying what you want it to.
-It does seem very unfair but the way you present yourself can prevent you from making a good first impression.
+It may be unfair but the way you present yourself can prevent you making a good first impression.

 It's the same with house buying...